odranoelBR/vue-quasar-admin-example/README.md

 # Quasar Admin Examples

-> Some examples how powerful Quasar framework is for SPA projects.
+> Some examples how powerful Quasar / Vuejs is for SPA projects.

 ## Links
 * [Vuejs Page](https://vuejs.org/)